+- h.
+Applications that clear the FAS shall be referred to the IRAC by the FAS with its recommendations.
 IRAC shall forward the applications together with its recommendations to NTIA.
-The Executive Secretary (IRAC) has discretionary power to act for IRAC except in the case of applications for new authorizations.

-- i.
-Approved assignments shall be recorded in the Government Master File of frequency assignments with an indication of (a) the embassy involved; (b) the fact that the assignment was made by the Assistant Secretary under Public Law 87-795; and (c) the fact that the Department of State is responsible for the assignment. - 5.
+The Executive Secretary (IRAC) has discretionary power to act for IRAC except in the case of applications for new authorizations. - i.
+Approved assignments shall be recorded in the GMF of frequency assignments with an indication of (a) the embassy involved; (b) the fact that the assignment was made by the Assistant Secretary under Public Law 87-795; and (c) the fact that the Department of State is responsible for the assignment. - 5.
 The following regulations have been established concerning the operation of these stations: - a.
-The characteristics of the transmitted signals and the conduct of the operation shall be such as to comply with the provisions of law and treaty that govern operation of other stations under the jurisdiction of the United States and with any other provisions that may be prescribed by the President. - b.
+The characteristics of the transmitted signals and the conduct of the operation shall be such as to comply with the provisions of law and treaty that govern operation of other stations under the jurisdiction of the U.S. and with any other provisions that may be prescribed by the President. - b.
 The operation is subject to adjustment, including termination, in the event of harmful interference to other authorized operations having the right to protection. - c.
 The station will be operated upon reasonable request by the Department of State for the purpose of conducting brief technical monitoring observations. - d.
-In general, notification to the ITU of the authorized operation shall be effected by the United States.
+In general, notification to the ITU of the authorized operation shall be affected by the U.S.